-The Hispanic Linguistics Program at The Ohio State University offers one of the most distinguished and comprehensive Graduate programs in the nation.
-Ohio State is one of the largest research universities in the United States and there are many resources on our campus to support the study of Hispanic Linguistics from distinct perspectives.
-Specifically, OSU has nationally ranked Departments of Linguistics, Psychology, Philosophy, Speech and Hearing Sciences as well as a Center for Cognitive Sciences.
-Students and faculty enjoy the benefits of the 9 million volume OSU library as well as state of the art research and instructional facilities.
+The Ohio State University offers one of the most distinguished and comprehensive Graduate Hispanic Linguistics programs in the nation.
+As one of the largest research universities in the nation, OSU houses vast resources to support research in Hispanic Linguistics from distinct perspectives.
+More specifically, our department collaborates with the Departments of Comparative Studies, Linguistics, Psychology, Speech & Hearing Sciences, as well as the Center for Cognitive Sciences, The Center for Languages, Literatures and Cultures, and The College of Education.
+Students and faculty enjoy the benefits of the OSU library services and state of the art research and instructional facilities.

-The students in our program are international, national and local, including graduates of our own undergraduate linguistics concentration.
-OSU's rich academic environment offers a unique opportunity for students to receive comprehensive preparation as Hispanic Linguistics scholars and we are building a track record of placing them in the growing field of Hispanic Linguistics.
-We invite you to explore our web site to learn more about what we do and to contact us if we can help you pursue interests related to ours.
+OSU's rich academic environment offers a unique opportunity for students to receive comprehensive preparation as Hispanic Linguistics scholars and professionals in the growing field of Hispanic Linguistics.
+We invite you to explore our expertise and to contact us to help you pursue your academic interests in Hispanic Linguistics.

 Research Areas